SolidityOps/blocksecops-aws-infrastructure/README.md

 ### VPC Flow Logs
 - Captures all network traffic metadata
-- Stored in CloudWatch Logs
+- Stored in S3 for cost-effective long-term retention
 - Configurable retention periods per environment
 - Used for security analysis and troubleshooting